vmware-tanzu/velero-plugin-for-gcp/README.md

 * [Set permissions for Velero][2]
 * [Install and start Velero][3]

+You can also use this plugin to create an additional [Backup Storage Location][12].

 If you do not have the `gcloud` and `gsutil` CLIs locally installed, follow the [user guide][5] to set them up.

 ## Create an GCS bucket